 Students of exceptional ability are encouraged by the various departments to engage in independent Honors study for up to 12 hours.
-Honors work is done under the supervision of a faculty member in the student's major department and culminates either in the writing of a research paper or thesis upon which the student takes an oral examination or in a presentation suitable to the nature of the project.
+Honors work is done under the supervision of a faculty member in the student's major department and culminates either with a written research paper or thesis upon which the student takes an oral examination, or with a project which culminates in a presentation suitable to the nature of the project.
 A student completing the program with distinction is awarded Honors in the major field at Commencement.
 See Academic Procedures and Regulations.